Avg: 2.5 from 4 votes

 |FA:||2002, Greg Swift and Sharon Dogruel|

-1. Clip a piton 10 feet off the ground, cross some small rounded overhangs, and continue up the crack that leads to the smaller dihedral.
-Avoiding all the trees in the dihedral, go up the right side of the dihedral, following ramps and a thin crack to a 2-piton belay.
+1. Clip a piton 10 feet off the ground, move up and right across some small rounded overhangs.
+Continue up the crack that leads to the smaller dihedral.
+Pull up and past a small tree to the next level of slab.
+Climb the wall of the dihedral to reach a ramp with a thin seam and little gear/no gear for 20 feet.
+Climb the ramp to where it steepens and place gear in a crack before making awkward moves to reach a 2-piton belay which can be backed up with a #2 cam.
 160 feet, 5.9.
 (If you arrive at a tree with rappel slings, you are on the rappel route, not the climbing route.)

 6. Follow the left arête to the top of the ridge.
 100 feet, 5.4.

 Descent: The usual: Scramble northeast along the boulder-strewn ridge, then walk down east through the forest.
 Caught in the rain?
 Large trees on alternate sides of the climb provide a 2-rope rappel route to the ground.
 (Rappel stations are marked Ron the photo; often you cant see the slings on these trees from the climb.)